Indiana & Illinois Individual Life Insurance

 The advantage of Whole or Permanent Insurance is the death benefit and premium will usually remain the same during the duration of the policy.
 These policies can also build cash value which may be withdrawn or loaned similar to a savings account.

-The 3 types of Indiana whole life insurance are traditional whole life, universal life, and variable universal life, and there are variations within each type.
+The 3 types of Indiana and Illinois whole life insurance are traditional whole life, universal life, and variable universal life, and there are variations within each type.